 Jurgens Avenue and Hazelbrook Road

 To avoid the existing congestion on Tualatin Road, some drivers are already taking SW Jurgens Avenue to SW Hazelbrook Road to reach northbound 99W.
 A traffic signal on Tualatin Road at 115th, combined with more congestion near 124th, will increase travel times and make the Jurgens/Hazelbrook bypass even more enticing.
-As we know from experience, commuter traffic (aided by mapping and navigation software) will find the quickest route, even if that means speeding through a School Zone in front of Hazelbrook Middle School.
+As we know from experience, commuter traffic (aided by GPS phone navigation) will find the quickest route, even if that means speeding through a School Zone in front of Hazelbrook Middle School.
+If the bypass is quicker, it will become the default suggested route.
 Similar concerns about cut-through traffic have also been raised by the residents of David's Fox Run and Tualatin Woods.

 Student Safety